 This is an example of a maze test URL:

-And this is the same test URL with a custom tag:
+This is the same test URL with a custom parameter:

 By sending that second URL to a tester, we will record the following additional information in the Results dashboard:

-You can chain as many tags as you want, and we will automatically associate the data with your tester:
+You can chain as many tags as you want, and we will automatically associate that data with your tester.
+For instance:

-Once your tester completes a mission, you will be able to see this data by clicking Show more button in the Testers tab of the Results page.
+Once your tester completes a mission, you'll be able to see the recorded data on the Results page.
+Here's how you do it: